Michigan-State-University/cias-api/README.md

     * ORM: ActiveRecord;
     * Databases:
       * RDBMS: PostgreSQL.
 Store for all data;
-      * In-memory: Redis.
-Store for background worker, cache.
+      * In-memory: Redis store for background worker and cache.
   * View:
     * API: JSON serialized by: fast_jsonapi.
   * Controller: